mozaik-association/mozaik/docs/2Structure_module.md

 - Political structure of the country (for political parties)
 - External structure

-Those structures are configurable in Mozaïk, they can easily be adapted to the needs of any organisation (parent levels, power levels & assemblies can easily be added etc...).
-The structures are used in most of the other modules of Mozaïk (contacts, mandates, access rules...).
+Those structures are entirely configurable in Mozaik, they can easily be adapted to the needs of any organisation (parent levels, power levels & assemblies can easily be added etc...).

+Those structures are used in most of the other modules of Mozaïk (contacts, mandates, access rules...).

 In the structure module, you will encounter the following terms: